cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 3. _In a loop, the complexity is the length of the loop times the complexity of whatever happens inside of that loop!_

    Note: If a function has more than one for loops(not nested), the for loops will each have O(n).
-At the end, the function itself will have a O(n).
-But for example, if a function has a single nested for loop, it will have a O notation of O(n^2).
+In the end, the function itself will have an O(n).
+But for example, if a function has a single nested for loop, it will have an O notation of O(n^2).

 **Big O of actions related to objects:**